By Victoria Bynum

 Davis Knight, the great-grandson of the infamous “Free State of Jones” guerrilla, Newt Knight, became the centerpiece of his own drama some 25 years after the death of his notorious ancestor.
 Although Davis was descended from Newt and his wife, Serena, both of whom were white, he was also the great-grandson of Rachel Knight, a former slave of Newt’s grandfather.
-And although Davis was white in appearance, because of his descent from Rachel, he was defined as black by his white neighbors.
-Some of those neighbors did not take kindly to Davis Knight’s marriage in 1946 to Junie Lee Spradley, a local white woman.
-In 1948, Davis ended up in court, accused of having married across the color line (a crime in several states until 1967).
-Despite a vigorous defense by Attorney Quitman Ross, a jury pronounced Davis guilty.
+Although white in appearance, because of his descent from Rachel, Davis was defined as black by his white neighbors.
+Some of those neighbors did not take kindly to his marriage in 1946 to Junie Lee Spradley, a local white woman.
+In 1948, Davis Knight ended up in court, accused of having married across the color line (a crime in several states until 1967).
+Despite a vigorous defense by Attorney Quitman Ross, a jury pronounced him guilty.
 Convicted of miscegenation, the Ellisville Court sentenced him to five years in Mississippi’s notorious Parchman prison.

 Soon after, Davis moved to Channelview, Texas (near Houston), where in 1959 he would lose his life in a fishing accident.
 Before that tragic day, Davis married for a second time, to Evelyn (Evie) Wilburn, and worked as a painter’s helper for Olin Mathieson Chemical Corporation.
 When I interviewed Ethel Knight (author of Echo of the Black Horn) in 1992, she told me that Davis had abandoned Junie Lee for a rich, white, older woman who lived in Texas.
 If Davis’s divorce testimony is to be believed, however, it was Junie Lee who left him.
 And while his new wife, Evie, was fourteen years older than him, and white, I have found no evidence that she was rich.
 Evie had been twice divorced, and had two sons, Joel G. Hill, age 31, and James W. McDonald, 24, who were closer in age than she to her new husband.